ymdatta/ASE_Spring24_Project/README.md

 <img align=right width=300 src="docs/revolution.png">

-This is a semester-long experiment in
-refactoring complex  AI and SE concepts into simpler forms.
-I advocate for  understanding and applying _semi-supervised explainable AI for multi-objective optimization_ in a more straightforward manner.
+This is a semester-long experiment in  refactoring complex  AI and SE concepts into simpler forms.
+Here, we advocate   understanding and applying _semi-supervised explainable AI for multi-objective optimization_ in a more straightforward manner.

 >  Graduates of this class will become software revolutionaries,